tf4ong/PMS/README.md

 However, we recommend to use the new Picam2 module which allows greater control of camera properties and image/video produced.
 Will be uploaded shortly.

+Ps if anyone is seeing this, I will have the code by the start of Decemeber.